SalceMLH/mlh-hackathon-snap-kit-starter/README.md

 ### Step 2: Configure Firebase in Your App**

+Firebase’s Cloud Firestore will store and sync messages between users of your app.
+This will allow your app to send messages in real time between multiple users.

+* Create a new Firebase project.
+Go to the [Firebase console](https://console.firebase.google.com/u/0/) and click “Add a project”

+* Click the `</>` icon to get your Firebase config.
+Copy your Firebase config and save it somewhere safe, we will be using this later.

+* Click on the “Database” link.
+You’ll then be able to enable Cloud Firestore by clicking “Create database.”
+A dialog will prompt you about security rules.
+Select “Start in test mode” to allow all reads and writes.

-Open `script.js`, and fill in the Firebase config from earlier.
+* Open `script.js`, and fill in the Firebase config from earlier.
 This will give your web app access to the Cloud Firestore.

 ```javascript
 firebase.initializeApp({